 [Section 11A inserted by No. 59 of 2011 s.
 9.]

-12. Contribution to landlord’s expenses
+12. Landlord’s operating expenses etc., effect of provisions in lease for payment by tenant of

 (1) If provision is made in a retail shop lease for payment by the tenant, in addition to rent, of all or any of the operating expenses of the landlord —